franconepippone/mc-industrial-web-framework/docs/overview.md

 Suppose we want to transfer a large quantity of oak logs from the Oak Farm to the Industrial Smelter.

 1. A Destination Address Stamp (DAS) is created by renaming an item with the unique identifier of the Industrial Smelter (for example: `"smelter-2"`).
-2. The DAS is placed in the first slot of a Shulker Box.
+2. The DAS is placed in the first slot of a Package (e.g. ShulkerBox)
 3. The remaining slots are filled with oak logs.

 Once prepared, the Package is handed to the origin Terminal.
 The Terminal passes it to the Link, which moves it to the nearest Router.

 At the Router:

-- The Package enters the Inbound Port.
+- The Package enters from the Input Port.
-- It may wait be queued in a buffer if other Packages are already being processed.
+- It may be queued in a buffer if other Packages are already being processed.
 - The Router processes the DAS and forwards the Package to the correct Output Port.

 Once in the Output Port, it's now the job of the Link to perform the next Hop.
 Depending on the network structure, the Package may reach another Router (where the same process repeats) or directly reach the destination Terminal.

-Finally, when the Package arrives at `"smelter-2"`, the Link deposits it into the Terminal's receiving container, where the contents can be accessed by players or machines.
+Finally, when the Package arrives at `"smelter-2"`, the Link hands it to the destination Terminal, where the contents can be accessed by players or machines.

 <div align="center">
   <img src="images/network_example1.gif" width="600" alt="Directory tree">